Building an AI-based browser phone extension

 Conclusion

-At this point, we have essentially implemented an AI-based browser phone extension that covers the entire phone call workflow.
+At this point, we have implemented a proof-of-concept AI-based browser phone extension that covers the full phone call workflow.